fernandopredes/ShipStockSentry-back/README.md

 Ship Stock Sentry is an application that allows users to monitor the consumables of a drilling ship.
 It provides the ability to log in, view all remain on board (ROBs), create new ROBs, edit existing ones, and delete ROBs.
 The back-end of the application is built using Flask.

+The front-end of the application can be found in the following repository: [https://github.com/fernandopredes/ShipStockSentry-front](https://github.com/fernandopredes/ShipStockSentry-front)

 ## Features 🚀

 - View all ROBs on board the drilling ship, including information on the type of consumable and available quantity.